Mansi-Sun/pkydrip/content/english/_index.md

 ############################# Service ############################
 service:
   enable: true
-  # service content comes from "service.md" file
+  # Service content still loads from "service.md"
+  # Can be adapted later for engineering documentation links

 ############################ call to action ###########################
 cta:
   enable: true
-  bg_image: "images/call-to-action-bg.jpg"
+  bg_image: "images/lab/lab-cta-placeholder.webp" # TODO: Replace with lab-themed image (tools / testing board)
-  title: "Start with one tool"
+  title: "Start With One Tool"
   content: |
-    If you are sizing a system or validating feasibility, start here.

-    We publish internal-grade calculators and reference tables so you can:
+    If you are designing or upgrading an irrigation system, begin with structured tools and reference tables.

+    Our engineering tools help you:

-    - estimate pump power and pressure
+    - Estimate pump power and pressure
+    - Plan irrigation zoning strategy
-    - plan zoning and sequencing
+    - Validate flow and head assumptions
-    - reduce trial-and-error on site
+    - Reduce hardware oversizing

+    Engineering first.
+Deployment second.
   button:
     enable: true
     label: "Go to Tools"